• Skip to primary navigation

 Yes, you moved away.
 But that doesn’t mean you can’t ever visit.
 Now, how often you visit is going to depend on many different factors.
 You might not be able to afford to do so too often, or maybe you can go home for every holiday.
 Find a good balance and what will work for you and your family.

 If you live close enough, it might be possible to go home every weekend.
 This might not be the best idea if you want to dive into your new community.
-Give yourself some time to be where you now live, and not just escape to home whenever you get the chance.
+Give yourself some time to be where you now live, and not just escape home whenever you get the chance.
 If you can figure out a new home that is just a few hours from where you are from, those skills will help you when you move farther away.

 Invite

 Invite your family and maybe even friends to visit your new home.
 Show them around, show them your new life.
 Let them see what you are experiencing.
-Your friends and family want to know you are in a good place and showing them that place first hand can be a wonderful thing.
+Your friends and family want to know you are in a good place and showing them that place firsthand can be a wonderful thing.

 When the military moves you far away from home, it can be so hard to figure out how to be content.
 There is a lot to miss about home, and for many, it can feel like your new duty station will never feel that way.
 Give yourself some time, get out of your comfort zone, and look for the good in your new place.